H0R5E/data-only-greater/software/edengths.md

 <div class="isa_warning">
     <i class="fa fa-warning"></i>
     <p>
-    <b>27/08/17</b> The content below was written in 2010 and so may
-    now be out of date.
+    The content below was written in 2010 and so may now be out of date.
     </p>
 </div>

 <div class="isa_info">
     <i class="fa fa-info-circle"></i>
     <p>
-    <b>27/08/17</b> My current favourite Latex editor on Windows is
+    As of <b>27/08/17</b> my current favourite Latex editor for Windows is
     <a href="http://www.texstudio.org/"><b>TeXstudio</b></a>.
     </p>
 </div>